hitokiri-mata/katacoda-courses/kubernetes-fundamentals/crds/finish.md

 # Conclusion #

-TOODO: Custom Resource Defintion (CRDs) is the mechanism used to add new `kind`s into a kubernetes cluster.
-It makes the kubernetes API extensible.
+Custom Resource Definitions (CRDs) are a mechanism used to add new `kind`s into a Kubernetes cluster.
+Its all part of the extensibility of Kubernetes and it API.
 When added with controllers watching the CRDs, enables a custom declarative experience.

-The Kubernetes API server is the gateway into Kubernetes and is accessed via HTTP.
-All administrative interactions with Kubernetes is through this API.
-External command line tools, language libraries and internal controllers and operators all use this exact same API for all CRUD operations toward Kubernetes.
+You now have a solid introduction to the powerful [Operator Pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).

 ## Lessons Learned ##

 With these steps you have learned:

-- &#x2714; how to access the API via `kubectl`,
-- &#x2714; how to introspect objects in the cluster vi the API,
-- &#x2714; how to access the cluster API locally through a Proxy,
+- &#x2714; how to create a CRD and define custom attribute,
-- &#x2714; how to reference api-resources and api-versions
+- &#x2714; how how your CRD becomes a new resource,
-- &#x2714; how to `Explain` and `Describe` resources.
+- &#x2714; how to add, inspect and remove instances of a custom resource.

 ## Special Thank You